Technologicat/unpythonic/doc/features.md

 f2(2)  # --> 84
 ```

-The `begin` and `begin0` forms are actually tuples in disguise; evaluation of all items occurs before the `begin` or `begin0` form gets control.
+The `begin` and `begin0` forms are actually tuples in disguise; evaluation of **all** items occurs before the `begin` or `begin0` form gets control.
 Items are evaluated left-to-right due to Python's argument passing rules.

 We provide also `lazy_begin` and `lazy_begin0`, which use loops.
-The price is the need for a lambda wrapper for each expression to delay evaluation, see [`unpythonic.seq`](../unpythonic/seq.py) for details.
+The price is the need for a lambda wrapper for each expression to delay evaluation.
+See the module [`unpythonic.seq`](../unpythonic/seq.py) for details.

 ### `do`: stuff imperative code into an expression